vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/converting-apache-geode-statistics-to-micrometer-meters.md

 ---
 date: 2020-05-12
-description: 'This article describes a way to convert all existing Geode Statistics to Micrometer Gauges and to push those Gauges to Wavefront using a Spring Boot Micrometer Wavefront registry.
+description: This article describes a way to convert all existing Geode Statistics to Micrometer Gauges and to push those Gauges to Wavefront using a Spring Boot Micrometer Wavefront registry.

-  '
 lastmod: '2021-04-22'
 team:
 - Barry Oglesby